 There are other notable similarities and differences between Santa and la Befana.

 Just like Babbo Natale, la Befana travels through the air.
-In place of a sleigh with flying reindeer, la Befana flies on scopa, a broomstick, from house to house where there are bambini, children, entering by way of il camino.
+In place of a sleigh with flying reindeer, la Befana flies on a scopa, a broomstick, from house to house where there are bambini, children, entering by way of il camino.

 Where Babbo Natale is rotund, merry, white-bearded and dressed in red and white, la Befana is depicted as a smiling, grandmotherly witch, wearing tattered clothing and covered in soot astride a broomstick.